Procedure Guide ·Heartworm Treatment ·2026

 Coverage Basics

-Many policies cover heartworm treatment if the dog tests negative at enrollment and tests positive after the waiting period.
-Some policies exclude heartworm treatment entirely or require proof of consistent prevention.
-Coverage typically includes diagnostics, injections, hospitalization, and medication.
+Many policies cover heartworm treatment if dog tests negative at enrollment and positive after waiting period.
+Some exclude heartworm entirely or require consistent prevention proof.
+Coverage includes diagnostics, injections, hospitalization, and medication.

 Red flag · Waiting period